 Michael H.R.
 Erkens

 I am an Associate Professor of Accounting at the ERASMUS School of Economics (ERASMUS University Rotterdam, The Netherlands), a full member of the ERASMUS Research Institute of Management (ERIM), and a visiting professor at WHU-Otto Beisheim School of Management (Germany) and Anton de Kom University (Suriname).
-My research interests include corporate governance and financial accounting, and more specifically firms' disclosure practices, executive compensation, succession planning and the effect of regulation on financial reporting.
-My research is published in the Journal of Accounting and Economics, and the Journal of International Business Studies, the Journal of Accounting and Public Policy, and Accounting, Auditing and Control and was awarded the Best Paper Award at the International Accounting Section of the American Accounting Association, and the Center for China’s Governmental Accounting and Auditing Research.
+My research interests include financial accounting and corporate governance, and more specifically firms' disclosure practices, executive compensation, succession planning and the effect of regulation on financial reporting.
+My research is published in the Journal of Accounting and Economics, the Journal of International Business Studies, the Journal of Accounting and Public Policy, and Accounting, Auditing and Control and was awarded the Best Paper Award at the International Accounting Section of the American Accounting Association, as well as the Center for China’s Governmental Accounting and Auditing Research.